 Democracy Spring is a movement organization committed to winning fundamental reforms in 2017 to end the corruption of big money in politics and guarantee the right to vote for all Americans.
 We use campaigns of escalating nonviolent action to achieve this goal and believe in the power of mass civil disobedience to transform our political system.

 Last April, we brought together over 1,300 people to risk arrest on the steps of our nation's Capitol, demanding that Congress take immediate action to get money out of politics and ensure free and fair elections for all, making it the largest single act of civil disobedience of the 21st century in the United States.
-Next up: mass nonviolent direct action at the DNC in Philadelphia.
-See you there.

 WHY THIS?
 WHY NOW?